zorrowang/LeetCode/docs/Languages/Java/data-structure/Queue.md

 ![Deque](../../../images/deque.png)

 _Deque_ is a linear collection that supports element insertion and removal at both ends.
-The name "deque" is short for "double ended queue" and is usually pronounced "deck".
+The name "deque" is short for "double-ended queue" and is usually pronounced "deck".

 _Deque_ can be used as a queue (first-in-first-out/FIFO) or as a stack (last-in-first-out/LIFO).
 These are faster than Stack and LinkedList.